Funke Akindele: Accolades

-In 2025, her film Everybody Loves Jenifa became the highest-grossing Nigerian film of all time, breaking the record of A Tribe Called Judah.
+In 2025, her film Behind The Scenes became the highest-grossing Nigerian film of all time, breaking the record of Everybody Loves Jenifa.

 Akindele has the most wins at award shows such as AMVCA and Nigeria Entertainment Awards.

-She also produced and directed the four highest-grossing Nollywood films of all time: Everybody Loves Jenifa, A Tribe Called Judah, Battle on Buka Street, and Omo Ghetto: The Saga.
+She also produced and directed the five highest-grossing Nollywood films of all time: Behind The Scenes, Everybody Loves Jenifa, A Tribe Called Judah, Battle on Buka Street, and Omo Ghetto: The Saga.